johnstontrav/klairejohnston-hugo-cms/site/content/post/this-is-what-a-real-bushfire-plan-looks-like.md

 ![]()

-Don't get - as usual - all over-thinky with this.
-Well...
+(Well, this is really all hypothetical isn't it?!)

-Because it says: "Well-prepared homes that are actively defended can provide safety."
+Under SEVERE it says: "Well-prepared homes that are actively defended can provide safety."

-Your uninsulated, kit-home style bungalow didn't come with a fire rating.
-And you don't know how to use the f^$%#ing whipper snipper.
+Your uninsulated, kit-home style bungalow isn't synonymous with fire safety.
+And you don't know how to use the bloody whipper snipper.

-And HOW exactly should you block a drainpipe to fill your gutters, without creating a future plumbing emergency?
+And HOW exactly should you block a drainpipe to fill your gutters without creating a future plumbing emergency?

 You begin to hear useful statistics ... like your town is one of the five most likely to be impacted by surrounding bushfires IN THE WORLD.
 Don't Google it - it's not on the brochure.

 Much later you also learn that your town of under 3000 people evacuated 35,000 tourists in one day and you get that little glow of pride.
-You are told you're also one of the top tourist towns in the state this time of year.

 THE LANDLINE RINGS.